edibegovic/SecurityPrivacy/report/report_private.md

 "private_dataB.xlsx" or "anonymized_data.csv", is separated into two data frames, one containing e-vote and another containing in person voters.

 The votes for each party, Green and Red, are then summed for each voting location.
-A Chi-squared test is then performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".
+A statistical method, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".

 ###### B)